 Neglecting alt tags on your mobile images

 Sometimes brands will fail to verify that their alt text tags have been properly added to the mobile versions of their websites.
-Alt text makes it easier for Google to understand the value and purpose of the images on your website.
+Alt text makes it easier for Google's mobile-first algorithm to understand the value and purpose of the images on your website.
 Despite the power of the Google algorithm, it still cannot see images, thus it relies on the alt text to interpret your site.